theecanmole/nzu/Readme.md

 #### Processing

-The raw price data has been manually 'web-scraped' and recorded in the file "NZU-weekly-prices-data-2010-2016.csv".
-It is also available as a [Google sheet](https://docs.google.com/spreadsheets/d/1Ru2Mu7iSwVhO3Dud4jciNYPM1mryNoMYEYPZNEpYUpA/edit#gid=176935002 "Google sheet") and via the short url [http://bit.ly/2gmwpy3](http://bit.ly/2gmwpy3).
+The raw price data has been manually 'web-scraped' and recorded in the file [NZU-weekly-prices-data-2010-2016.csv](https://github.com/theecanmole/nzu/raw/master/nzu-weekly-prices-data-2010-2016.csv).
+The data is also available as a [Google sheet](https://docs.google.com/spreadsheets/d/1Ru2Mu7iSwVhO3Dud4jciNYPM1mryNoMYEYPZNEpYUpA/edit#gid=176935002 "Google sheet") and via the short url [http://bit.ly/2gmwpy3](http://bit.ly/2gmwpy3).

 Run the R script from this directory to download and process the raw data into a mean monthly time series.
-This is then written to a file "nzu-month-price-2010-2016.csv".
+This is then written to a file [nzu-month-price-2010-2016.csv](https://github.com/theecanmole/nzu/raw/master/nzu-month-price-2010-2016.csv).
 This also available as a [Google sheet](https://docs.google.com/spreadsheets/d/1xmy9kbolsS_Qtd5V8FY0RblHv9ecgHtEoxGITwM4whg/ "Google sheet") and via the short url [http://bit.ly/2fHbojr](http://bit.ly/2fHbojr).

 ### License